Pineal region tumours

 The pineal gland is in the middle of the brain, just behind the brain stem.
 It makes the hormone melatonin that controls sleep.

-Tumours in this part of the brain can block the fluid channels.
-This can lead to a build up of fluid and an increased pressure in the brain called hydrocephalus.
-This causes symptoms, including headaches and sickness.
+Tumours in this part of the brain can block the cerebrospinal fluid channels.
+The cerebrospinal fluid is a clear fluid that surrounds and protects the brain and the spinal cord.

 - germ cell tumours

 - tumours that start in the pineal gland (pineal gland tumours)